Inca architecture: Characteristics

 Inca buildings were made out of fieldstones or semi-worked stone blocks and dirt set in mortar; adobe walls were also quite common, usually laid over stone foundations.
 The material used in the Inca buildings depended on the region, for instance, in the coast they used large rectangular adobe blocks while in the Andes they used local stones.

-The most common shape in Inca architecture was the rectangular building without any internal walls and roofed with wooden beams and thatch.
+The most common shape in Inca architecture was the rectangular building without any internal walls and roofed with wooden beams and thatch, usually made from ichu.
 There were several variations of this basic design, including gabled roofs, rooms with one or two of the long sides opened and rooms that shared a long wall.
 Rectangular buildings were used for quite different functions in almost all Inca buildings, from humble houses to palaces and temples.
 Even so, there are some examples of curved walls on Inca buildings, mostly in regions outside the central area of Peru.
-Two-story buildings were infrequent; when they were built the second floor was accessed from the outside via a stairway or high terrain rather than from the first floor.
+Two-storeyed buildings were infrequent; when they were built the second floor was accessed from the outside via a stairway or high terrain rather than from the first floor.
 Wall apertures, including doors, niches and windows, usually had a trapezoidal shape; they could be fitted with double or triple jambs as a form of ornamentation.
 Other kinds of decoration were scarce; some walls were painted or adorned with metal plaques, in rare cases walls were sculpted with small animals or geometric patterns.